RedAngel121/NytePack/README.md

   - **End** payment will be Gold coins and netherite ingot
   - **Abydos** payment will be Emerald coins and block of azure silver?
   - **Undergarden** payment will be Diamond coins and a stargate base block
-- Starting town either built by hand or built with a mod (minecolonies fortress maybe?)
+- Starting town built by hand or built with minecolonies fortress and more stuff
   - Will need seperate buildings for different styles of gameplay
-  - Server Owned Vending machines as money sinks: Starter Gear, Armors, Weapons, Basic Food, Simple Items, ETC
+  - Server Owned Vending machines as money sinks: Starter Gear, Armors, Weapons, Basic Food, Wallet, and other Simple Items
+- Add items to spawn that are common for players to use:
+  - Multiple Crafting Tables
+  - Anvil and Smith Table
+  - Apotheosis Tables
+  - Basic Enchanting
+  - Vending Machines
 - Baubley Heart Canisters need to be added to purchasable items from server vending machines
-  - Amulet can be purchased (find good price) maybe Earned with Easy Gateways?
+  - Amulet can be purchased for 1 copper / maybe Earned with Easy Gateways?
   - bones can be earned with gateways and natural mob spawns
-  - red can = 9 wither bones
+  - red can = 5 wither bones
-  - yellow can = 9 red cans and an iron coin
+  - yellow can = 5 red cans and an iron coin
-  - green can = 9 yellow cans and a gold coin
+  - green can = 5 yellow cans and a gold coin
-  - blue can = 9 green cans and an emerald coin
+  - blue can = 5 green cans and an emerald coin

 # Lastly,
 - Change Client keybind config and upload to the Nytepack_Installer.Zip